SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

        print("An older compiler")
    #endif

-When you use Xcode 11 to build Swift 4.2 code, most Swift 5 functionality is available.
+When you use Xcode 11 to build Swift 4 and Swift 4.2 code, most Swift 5 functionality is available.
 That said,
 the following changes are available only to code that uses Swift 5 or later: